trustbloc/docs/readthedocs/source/orb/batchwriter.md

 [op-queue-task-expiration](parameters.html#op-queue-task-expiration) then the server that owns the task is considered to be down.
 At this point, the _op-queue_ database is queried for the operations associated with the task and each operation is reposted to the queue.
-(As described in the [section](#nack-function) above, each operation message reposted to the _operation_ queue has a _retries_ header value which is incremented before it is reposted.
+(As described in the [section](#nack-function) above, each operation message reposted to the _orb.operation_ queue has a _retries_ header value which is incremented before it is reposted.
 Once the maximum number of retries for an operation has been reached, the operation is discarded.)
 All operations associated with this _task_ are then deleted from the database and the _task_ entry itself is also deleted from the database.
 (The _task_ entry is deleted from the database since, when the dead server comes back online,